ddev/ddev.com/src/pages/blog/ddev-local-for-laravel-teams.md

 ### 3\.
 Share It!

 Many of us work on more than one project.
-Some projects could require similar customizations (ddev commands, nginx customization, etc).
+Some projects could require similar customizations (DDEV commands, nginx customization, etc).
 To simplify project updates, you can:

 1. Place these files in a composer package
 2. Require it in all your projects
-3. Commit to all projects a command that will update this package and copy the ddev config parts to the project’s .ddev directory.
+3. Commit to all projects a command that will update this package and copy the DDEV config parts to the project’s `.ddev` directory.

 ### 4\.
 Provide an example for config overrides

-In Laravel we are used to having an .env.example.
-You should do the same for your colleagues in the .ddev file.
-You can commit the .ddev/config.local.yaml.example with some frequently used overrides.
+In Laravel we are used to having an `.env.example`.
+You should do the same for your colleagues in the `.ddev` file.
+You can commit the `.ddev/config.local.yaml.example` with some frequently used overrides.
 This should make it easier for everyone to override the obvious things.
-Here’s the contents of my config.local.yaml.example:
+Here’s the contents of my `config.local.yaml.example`:

 ```
 # router_http_port: <port>  # Port to be used for http (if something else is running on default port "80")